TMUND/marvel/README.md

 # marvel
-Using Marvel API and React (Hopefully)
+Use the Marvel API and React to build an app that sorts through heroes and shows hero information.